How I built my dividend portfolio

 - Dividends can help fight inflation.
 As consumer prices rise, as the cost of living rises, the companies that deliver our products and services rise along with them.
 Many of companies I own have a habit of increasing their dividends over time given they are making more cash every year.
 Some companies are making so much cash they can afford to raise their dividend every year.
 Those are the companies I try and invest in.
 When was the last time you worked, did nothing, got paid AND got a raise in the same year?

 - Canadian dividend paying stocks are tax-efficient.
-With my RRSP full of mostly U.S. assets, and more low-cost ETFs over time, I tend to keep Canadian dividend paying stocks in my TFSA and inside my non-registered account.
+With my RRSP full of many U.S. assets including U.S. ETFs like these ones (e.g., VTI), I tend to keep Canadian dividend paying stocks in my TFSA and inside my non-registered account.
 In a taxable account Canadian dividend paying stocks are eligible for a dividend tax credit from our government.
 This means taxation on dividends are favourable, it is a lower form of tax; lower than employment income and interest income.

 Why index investing?

-As much as I love dividends I know the future is always cloudy.
+As much as I love dividends I know the financial future is always cloudy.

 Dividends while expected are never guaranteed.